kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 If you run the above code, you can see that user2's signature has been appended in `transactionFromRLP.signatures` and a total of two signatures are included in it.

-When all users have signed, send a transaction to the network through `await caver.rpc.klay.sendRawTransaction(transactionFromRLP)`.
+When all users have signed, send a transaction to the network through `await caver.rpc.kaia.sendRawTransaction(transactionFromRLP)`.

 If you send a fee-delegated transaction, and the fee payer uses multiple keys, you can proceed with the above logic using `caver.wallet.signAsFeePayer`.